Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 ### Buiness Goals
 1. Create some clinic awareness and a place for customers to find some instant information.
 2. Customers to learn about therapists and services provided.
-3. Encourage a point of contact for potenial appointment.
+3. Encourage a point of contact for potential appointment.
 4. Increase bookings.

 ### Customer Goals